TobKed/django_on_gcp/README.md

  - Python and Django
  - Cloud - basic cloud concepts in general
- - Google Cloud Platform: basics of the services, use of `gcloud` CLI, managing billing, documentation about [Django on GCP](GCP documentation](https://cloud.google.com/python/django/)
+ - Google Cloud Platform: basics of the services, use of `gcloud` CLI, managing billing, documentation about [Django on GCP (GCP documentation)](https://cloud.google.com/python/django/)
- - Terraform -  basic use.
+ - Terraform -  basic use and concepts.
 You can also check my tutorial on Medium: [Terraform Tutorial: Introduction to Infrastructure as Code](https://tobiaszkedzierski.medium.com/terraform-tutorial-introduction-to-infrastructure-as-code-dccec643bfdb)

 What you should prepare:
  - Google Cloud Project - create a fresh GCP project or use an existing one (however it may cause Terraform exceptions)